Egg in the basket: Names and origins

 A recipe for "egg with a hat" appeared in Fannie Farmer's Boston Cooking School Cookbook in the 1890s.
 Italian immigrants to the US cooked a similar dish called uova fritte nel pane.

-There are many names for the dish; some discussions include as many as a dozen, and one writer reported finding "close to one hundred".
+There are many names for the dish; such as monster eye toast some discussions include as many as a dozen, and one writer reported finding "close to one hundred".

 The name toad in the hole is sometimes used for this dish, though that name more commonly refers to sausages cooked in Yorkshire pudding batter.

 The dish has made many appearances in film and television.
 The dish is also known as Guy Kibbee eggs, due to its preparation by actor Guy Kibbee in the 1935 Warner Bros film Mary Jane's Pa.
 In the 1941 film Moon Over Miami, it is prepared by Betty Grable's character and referred to as "gashouse eggs".
 It was also featured in the 1987 film Moonstruck, the 2005 film V for Vendetta, and a 1996 episode of Friends.

 Author Roald Dahl wrote numerous times of his fondness for the dish, which he referred to as hot-house eggs.